 Grapefruits can be white, yellow, pink or red in color with a taste ranging from sour to sweet — most often a refreshing mix of the two.
 Whatever color you choose, the calories in grapefruit are low, but the flavor and nutrients are high.
 Just a half a grapefruit each day can ensure the average adult is meeting at least half of typical vitamin C requirements, one of the reasons grapefruit benefits many areas of health.

 Grapefruit has many health benefits, uses and forms.
 Along with consuming the entire fruit, grapefruit juice, grapefruit essential oil and grapefruit seed extract can all be used to benefit your health.
-In this article, I’m going to focus on grapefruit as a whole citrus fruit and the grapefruit benefits you can obtain by consuming the fruit.
+In this article, we will focus on grapefruit as a whole citrus fruit and the grapefruit benefits you can obtain by consuming the fruit.

 Grapefruit is an edible fruit that come from the grapefruit tree (Citrus paradisi), a citrus tree of the Rutaceae family.
 According to Harvard Medical School, grapefruit has a glycemic index of 25, making it one of the lowest glycemic fruit options.
 (11)